Rookie2556/Notes/102Notes/programmingWithJavaScript.md

 >   // code to be executed
 > }

 The myFunction can be called or invoked via an event e.g. buttonPressed, or self invoked.
-In Python this would be myFunction()
+In Python this would be myFunction(), upon further reading - **This is same for JavaScript!** 🍾 👯

 | Advantages    | Disadvantages |
 | ------------- |:-------------:|